ardevhn/ardevhn.github.io/_posts/2017-07-28-how-to-deploy-marytts-on-heroku.md

 		<br>
 	</p>
 	<P>
-		This declares a single process type, web, and the command needed to run it.
-The line <code>./marytts server</code> runs our server but maryTTS has a default port in which it listens to, so we need to tell it to listen to the port Heroku assigns our app dynamically.
-We do that by adding <code>-Dsocket.port=$PORT</code>.
+		This declares a single process type: web, and the command needed to run it.
+The line ./marytts server runs our server but MaryTTS has a default port in which it listens to, so we need to tell it to listen to the port Heroku assigns our app dynamically.
+We do that by adding -Dsocket.port=$PORT.
 	</P>